Milei criticized for his choices for the Supreme Court

 “The Executive Branch expresses its gratitude for the distinguished work of Dr. Maqueda and highlights his extensive career in the three branches of the National State and in the province of Córdoba.
 In particular, it thanks him and recognizes his valuable participation as a Supreme Court Judge for 20 years,” the document went on.

-“Dr. Lijo has excelled in his prominent judicial career in the criminal field, while Dr. García Mansilla is a prestigious academic with a solid background in constitutional law and serves as the Dean of the School of Law,” it added.
+“Dr. Lijo has excelled in his prominent judicial career in the criminal field, while Dr. García Mansilla is a prestigious scholar with a solid background in constitutional law,” it added.

 “The changes that Argentina needs to return to the principles of Alberdi's Constitution that made our country great will not be permanent unless we have a Justice that strictly and honorably defends the values of life, freedom, and property of the Argentines”, concludes the statement released by the Office of the President.